-- We are a global business that generated revenues of approximately \$3.4 billion in 2018. - In 2018, light vehicle products (products for passenger cars, SUVs, light trucks, and other products) accounted for approximately 66% of our revenues.
-Commercial vehicle products (products for on-highway trucks and off-highway trucks, construction, agriculture and power-generation machines) accounted for 20%. - In 2018, our OEM sales contributed approximately 86% of our revenues while our aftermarket and other products contributed 14%.

-Approximately 56% of our 2018 revenues came from sales shipped from Europe, 28% from sales shipped from Asia and 15% from sales shipped from North America.
-For more information, see Note 24 Concentrations of Notes to Consolidated and Combined Financial Statements.
+- We are a global business that generated revenues of approximately \$3.2 billion in 2019. - In 2019, light vehicle products (products for passenger cars, SUVs, light trucks, and other products) accounted for approximately 67% of our revenues.
+Commercial vehicle products (products for on-highway trucks and off-highway trucks, construction, agriculture and power-generation machines) accounted for 19%. - In 2019, our OEM sales contributed approximately 86% of our revenues while our aftermarket and other products contributed 14%. - Approximately 56% of our 2019 revenues came from sales shipped from Europe, 28% from sales shipped from Asia and 15% from sales shipped from North America.
+For more information, see Note 26 Concentrations of the Notes to our Consolidated and Combined Financial Statements.